For questions, comments, discussion and news updates about HSA, please see the forum thread in AMD General [LINK]

 - How AMD describes HSA: The Heterogeneous System Architecture (HSA) provides a unified view of fundamental computing elements.
 HSA allows a programmer to write applications that seamlessly integrate CPUs (called latency compute units) with GPUs (called throughput compute units), while benefiting from the best attributes of each.

 - How I describe HSA: HSA is an integration that creates a compromise between traditional CPU-based coding and GPGPU coding.
 Traditional CPU coding (i.e. x86, C++, etc) is easier, less costly, and less time consuming while GPGPU coding is far more efficient but it is not common because it is limited, more difficult, costly and time consuming.
-HSA is a combination of both.
+Full HSA (which incorporates hUMA, which means heterogenuous unified memory architecture) is a combination of both.
 Its application is a variant of GPGPU (general purpose GPU) processing in which some functions of applications are coded to take advantage of the better performance & power efficiency that the GPU can provide in some scenarios, but it retains the ease and flexibility of coding for the traditional CPU.

 - HSA is a totally different and new direction because AMD may be the first processor company to have made such significant investment primarily to improve ease of programming.